Shards of the Diamond Matrix

 transcendence of the gnostic flash was woven into the

 phenomenal world of the Jewel-Net.
-The Folds became an incandescent
+The Folds became an

 matrix of communication, a